Search

 Washing Machine Agitator (Top Load Machines)

-The agitator in top loading washing machines is positioned in the center of the the drum, moving the clothes through water and detergent during the wash cycle to remove dirt and stains.
+The agitator in top loading washing machines is positioned in the center of the drum, moving the clothes through water and detergent during the wash cycle to remove dirt and stains.

 Washing Machine Motor